nrfconnect/sdk-nrf/doc/nrf/ug_nrf91_features.rst

 FOTA upgrades can be used to apply delta patches to the :ref:`lte_modem` firmware, full :ref:`lte_modem` firmware upgrades, and to replace the upgradable bootloader or the application.

 .. note::
-   Even though the Secure Partition Manager and the application are two individually compiled components, they are treated as a single binary blob in the context of firmware upgrades.
+   Even though the Trusted Firmware-M and the application are two individually compiled components, they are treated as a single binary blob in the context of firmware upgrades.
-   Any reference to the application in this section is meant to indicate the application including the Secure Partition Manager.
+   Any reference to the application in this section is meant to indicate the application including the Trusted Firmware-M.

 To perform a FOTA upgrade, complete the following steps: